Devon on the Wharf

 September 08, 2016

 Devonport Wharf has been a sorry state of affairs for quite some time now — a beautiful seaside location, used purely as a exit and entry for the ferry.
 As a result, locals rejoiced when Devon on the Wharf started to take shape, promising a better hospitality experience in the form of casual Middle Eastern dining.

 The restaurant boasts a gorgeous fit-out.
 Colourful booths emblazoned with lush green leaves, white walls, cane furnishings and gold painted ceiling fans make Devon on the Wharf a brilliant environment in which to dine, made even better by the views across the Auckland harbour from wherever you sit.

-The staff don't seem quite as relaxed as the diners however, and it appears that there's some teething problems with the service.
-When I asked a nervous young waiter about the 24-hour-cooked beef cheek with butternut and confit shallots ($28.5) he said it was 50/50 - "some people like it, some people hate it".
-Intrigued, I ordered the meal and found the meat was perfectly cooked and flavoured and that I was in the 'like it' half of diners that the jittery young chap mentioned.
+The staff don't seem quite as relaxed as the diners however, and on this occasion it appeared that there were some teething problems with the service.
+When I asked a nervous young waiter about the 24-hour beef cheek with butternut and confit shallots ($28.5) he said it was 50/50 — "some people like it, some people hate it".
+Intrigued, I ordered the meal and found the meat was perfectly cooked and flavoured and that I was in the 'like it' half of diners that the chap mentioned.

 Next, I tried the dolma — a Nazar Group signature dish featuring stuffed capsicum served with chicken or lamb ($24.5).
 This was a delicious and unique affair featuring a beautifully stuffed whole pepper, succulent lamb and all doused in a delicious sauce.